For students currently in grades 9–12

 Meet your fellow high school student travelers and one or more of your leaders in Los Angeles, and fly together to Beijing, China.
 To learn more about how we organize travel, click here.

 Explore Beijing’s ancient hutong alleyways and modern skyscrapers.
 Venture out into the city on foot to take in Beijing’s history, from its founding by Kublai Khan 800 years ago to its role as host of the 2008 Olympics.
-Each morning, take Chinese classes and during afternoons use your Mandarin to connect with Beijingers in different parts of the city.
+Each morning, take immersive Chinese classes and during afternoons use your Mandarin to connect with local people in different parts of the city.
 Study calligraphy or learn how to cook classic Beijing dishes.
 See an acrobatic show or listen to musicians play traditional tunes in the city’s numerous parks.
+Venture into the surrounding area of the capital city and connect with local families.
+Spend days immersed in community life and engage with local high school students to learn what a day in the life of a Chinese student is like.

 Catch a plane to Chengdu, and get to know this fascinating, beautiful, and laidback city in Southwestern China.
 Practice your Mandarin in the city’s famous teahouses, and learn from a local chef how to recreate some of Sichuan cuisine’s signature spicy dishes.
 Get to know the young students, musicians, and artists who make Chengdu a major hub of contemporary Chinese youth culture.
-Take workshops in art and sculpture with Chengdu’s avant-garde artists.
+Travel from the city to the Giant Panda National Park and shadow a park ranger to learn firsthand and participate in the wildlife habitat conservation.

-Drive west into the foothills of the Tibetan plateau, stopping along the way to see panda conservation in action at a Giant Panda Reserve.
+Drive west into the foothills of the Tibetan plateau.
 Hike along craggy mountain peaks and into majestic Tibetan villages nestled into green valleys.
 Stand on suspension bridges and admire the rushing Dadu River below.
 Explore the stone towers of Danba dating back centuries.
-Enjoy a traditional Tibetan meal in the home of a local family.
+Participate in a design course to learn about sustainable economics and how local communities are developing trades that utilize local resources and markets.

 Shanghai — 3 days